khakhalin/notes/03_Classification.md

 **Cross-vallidation**: Instead of setting apart one validation dataset, generate lots of those by random splits.
 Recommendations for split are around 70/30 or 80/20, although extreme versions of 50/50, or "**leave one out**" also exist.
 Note that repeating random split 10 times is different from **10-fold cross-vallidation**, as there will be overlaps between random splits, while "repeated holdout" carefully cycles through hiding from the model each of the possible equally-sized validation blocks.

 What's the current best practice?
+Some opinions:
 * k=3 for big (slow, expensive) models, leave-one-out for small ones - [ref](https://medium.com/@george.drakos62/cross-validation-70289113a072?)
 * k=5 or 10 just because feels like reasonable numbers - [ref](https://machinelearningmastery.com/k-fold-cross-validation/)

-For unbalanced datasets and multi-class classification, it is honest to used **stratified cross-validation**, when each of the strata is split separately, and then mixed back, to avoid class imbalance.
+For unbalanced datasets and multi-class classification, it is proper and honest to used **stratified cross-validation**, when each of the strata is split separately, and then mixed back, to avoid class imbalance.

 # Linear separation
 **Can regression be used for classification?** Aye, just set a threshold (0.5) for the output value.
 Aka fitting a **dummy variable**.
 If h(x) is a hyperplane in (x,y), h=const becomes a 1-d-lower hyperplane (aka **decision boundary**; in 2D case: a line) separating the space of X into 2 parts. **Linear separation**.
 Apparently, the best we can do for 2 overlapping Gaussians.

 What about **multi-class classificaton**; can regression be used then?
-Also aye, but with a different loss (not L2), summing costs of all misclassifications (when a point from class Gk was erroneously classified as a point in Gl).
+Also aye, but with a different loss (not L2), but rather with summing costs of all misclassifications (when a point from class Gk was erroneously classified as a point in Gl).
 We'll need a matrix of costs, and from it calculate a matrix of losses L(k,l).
 Most often though, one cost for all errors, and **Expected Prediction Error** EPE = E(L).
 We can try to optimize EPE point-wise: G = armin_g ∑ L(Gk counted as g) ∙ P(observing point from Gk | for X=x).

 If all errors cost the same, G = argmin_g (1 - P(g | x)), known as likelihood optimization, or **Bayes classifier**: just go for the best guess of conditional probability P(class | observation).
 The error rate for it is called **Bayes rate**, and it is the lowest possible rate, coming from the variability of data itself, analogous to irreducible error for continuous data: [wiki](https://en.wikipedia.org/wiki/Bayes_error_rate).
 If data is deterministic (every x↔g), Bayes rate=0, but if same x can produce diff g, it's ≠0, because the model will never be able to perfectly overfit the data.